My Religious Taxonomy

 An LV-426 Walpurgisnacht postcard!

 It wasn’t until sometime in the mid-2000s that I met any Kemetic polytheists or became aware of modern reconstructionist groups like the House of Netjer and the Church of the Eternal Source.
-Learning of this community really blew my mind; here were all these people who actually believed in worshiping the Egyptian gods, and I hadn’t known about them this whole time!
+Learning of this community really blew my mind; here were all these people who actually believed in worshiping the Egyptian Gods, and I hadn’t known about them this whole time!
 And I was impressed by the sheer amount of empathy that Kemetics just seem to feel for each other in general.
 Things might be different now than they were in the early 2000s; but back then, to speak of having suicidal feelings in a group of left-hand path occultists was to invite them to shame you into “just feeling better,” “getting up and doing something about it,” and/or “leaving if you can’t take the heat.”
 But to this day, I still see Kemetics supporting each other emotionally through such terrible struggles—something that anyone who claims to love the Gods of Egypt SHOULD be doing (YES, even if your patron Netjer is SET!).
 Despite any differences in my ritual style, I would much rather hang out with a bunch of Kemetics for an informal Moomas party than attend something like one of the Temple of Set’s annual conclaves.

 In summary, the simplest term for my faith is Setianism; but if we want to get really taxonomical about it, my particular kind of Setianism (LV-426) is a unique fusion of Kemetic polytheist theology with (Setianized) Western occult ritual practices.
 We do not claim to be following “the one true way” of Set or anything like that; this is just OUR way, and others can take it or leave it.
 But one thing we LV-426ers will NOT tolerate is being told by any Social Darwinist occultniks that THEIR ways of “being Setian” are somehow more “accurate” or “legitimate” than ours.
 In absolutely any situation where this ignorant claim might arise, we will be sure to correct people accordingly (and mercilessly).